Companion Plants | 5 Great Garden Ornamental and Edible Plant Combinations

-Edible and ornamental plants grow beautifully alongside each other and make interesting container gardens, arrangements and traditional garden beds.
-Pairing your favorite fruits and veggies with your favorite blossoms and blooms is a great way to grow and enjoy all of the plants you love together.
+when used as companion plants, edible and ornamental plants grow beautifully alongside each other and make interesting container gardens, arrangements and traditional garden beds.
+Pairing your favorite fruits and veggies with your favorite blossoms and blooms is a great way to grow and enjoy all of the plants you love together, while enjoying the benefits of pollination.

-If you don’t have favorite plants in mind, consider experimenting with complementary color schemes and combinations.
+If you don’t have favorite plants in mind, consider experimenting with complementary color schemes and combinations or adding showy flowers that will attract bees.
 There are very few rules when it comes to creating great garden combinations, so go ahead and let your imagination run wild.

 5 Great Garden Combinations of Edible and Ornamental Plants